 In middle school and high school, I began keeping an extremely angsty journal describing my struggles with bullies and bad vision.
 I wrote an especially emotional poem the day I got contact lenses.
 My friends and I also began passing around notebooks and writing stories together.
 That collaboration helped me develop my writing skills and restore the imagination that many people lose in childhood.
 In ninth grade, I wrote a colorful and slightly horrifying screenplay for Halloween called Counting Down, a horror movie starring my friends that described their untimely deaths.
 It was a hit.

 My freshman year of college, I dove deep into journaling and personal reflection.
 I filled up several thick journals that year.
 However, during my sophomore year, I began dating my first boyfriend, my now-husband Sam.
 It wasn’t a conscious decision, but I stopped journaling regularly after that.
 My writing was no longer as introverted; I was ready to share it.
 I entered the Creative Writing program at HSU under the direction of Dr. Bob Fink.
-I became heavily involved with the program, completing a senior chapbook of 30 poems, The Healing Under Highway 20, in the spring of 2012.
+I became heavily involved with the program, completing a senior chapbook of 30 poems, The Healing Under Highway 20, in the spring of 2012 and presenting it publicly that May.
 I received the Campbell-Lacy Creative Writing Award my junior and senior year.

 After college, of course, things became more challenging.
-Without the shelter of my school, I’m striking out on my own to discover new things and share my ideas.
-My hope is that this blog will let me share my passion with the world and find people who are interested in similar subjects.
-I also hope to gain the confidence I need to begin publishing more work.
+Without the shelter of my school, I decided to strike out on my own to discover new things and share my ideas.
+My hope is to share my passion with the world and find people who are interested in similar subjects, all while supporting myself by doing something I love: editing.

 The creative process, for me, means opening a vein and stitching it back up.
 It means healing back stronger.
-Writing is permanent communication, and has held civilization together for centuries.
+Writing is permanent communication and has held civilizations together for centuries.
 Language, though ever-evolving, has always been and always will be.
 I only want to contribute to the beautiful tradition.